openvinotoolkit/openvino/docs/ops/pooling/MaxPool_1.md

   * **2**: Output tensor of type *T_IND* with indices of values selected by the pooling operation.
     Shape of this output matches the first output.
+    The type of this output can be specified using the `index_element_type` attribute.
     Values are computed as indices in a tensor flattened to 1-D, not considering padding, so the values are in the range `[0, N * C * H * W * D)`.